-AR 634P Animation II
+Animation II

-Grade Level: 10, 11, 12 One Semester - 0.5 credit Prerequisite: Animation I characters to life to be used in film, television, web, business, training, course is offered only at Olathe Northwest High School as part of the e-Communication Academy.
+Grade Level: 10, 11, 12 One Semester - 0.5 credit Prerequisite: Animation I

+Students continue to learn the art of storytelling through the processes of drawing, storyboarding, sequential art, and narrative writing to create stunning animation.
+The courses may emphasize the development of digitally generated and/or computer-enhanced media by continuing to use a variety of tools; such as Adobe Photoshop, After Effects, and Autodesk Maya.
+The focus is on learning how to bring objects and characters to life to be used in film, television, web, business, training, special effect, and computer gaming.
+Guided Enrollment Note: This course is offered only at Olathe Northwest High School as part of the e-Communication Academy.